Child Tax Credit: The Magic Bullet to Solve Poverty in America?Oct 17, 2021 03:00PM ● By Nana Ama Addo, with Data Analysis by Uju Nwagu

 Nana Ama Addo is a writer, multimedia strategist, film director, and storytelling artist.
 She graduated with a BA in Africana Studies from the College of Wooster, and has studied at the University of Ghana and Kwame Nkrumah University of Science and Technology.
 Nana Ama tells stories of entrepreneurship and Ghana repatriation at her brand, Asiedua’s Imprint ( www.asieduasimprint.com ).

-Obianuju Nwagu is a data analyst and content creator at FunTimes Magazine.
-She is in charge of creating comics along with producing videos and other materials used for content marketing.
-Obianuju currently resides in Lagos, Nigeria.
+Uju Nwagu is a social media manager and content creator at FunTimes Magazine.
+She is also in charge of creating comics along with producing videos and other materials used for content marketing.
+Uju currently resides in Lagos, Nigeria.
 She has a Master's degree in Human Nutrition from the University of Ibadan.
 Her passion is music.
 She is a faithful chorister, belonging to a few choral groups (her alumni group inclusive).You can connect with her on Instagram @juby_lindas.